anandaworldwide/ananda-library-chatbot/docs/file-structure.md

 ## Purpose

-This document maps out the directory and file organization of the `ananda-library-chatbot` project.
+This document maps out the directory and file organization of the `mega-rag-chatbot` project.
 It outlines the folder hierarchy, naming conventions, and the purpose of key directories and files.
 This helps in understanding the codebase structure and navigating it effectively.

 This structure organizes the codebase by concern (e.g., API routes, UI components, utilities, tests, configuration) and by technology stack (e.g., separating Python code).